jmooring/hugo-docker-test/README.md

 - [Built and deployed on GitHub Pages](https://jmooring.github.io/hugo-docker-test/)
 - [Built and deployed on GitLab Pages](https://jmooring.gitlab.io/hugo-docker-test/)

-The test site is designed to test various features, including:
+This site is designed to test these features and capabilities:

 1. Including content from a Hugo module
 1. Transpiling Sass to CSS using Dart Sass